There is nothing that does not flow forth from the Dharma Realm,

 The library is housed in a Tudor-style brick building centrally located in the City of Ten Thousand Buddhas (CTTB), and is open to all students, teachers, and residents of CTTB.
 Aside from housing a collection of general works in English and Chinese, the library is distinguished by its large collection of Chinese and English Buddhist scriptures and books on Buddhism.
 In addition, it provides foreign language textbooks, tapes and literature.
 The periodicals collection contains many publications on Buddhist studies and Buddhism.
 There is a rich collection of books on Chinese Buddhism, including commentaries on scriptures of orthodox Buddhism and translations of those scriptures into other languages.
 There is also a microfiche collection of Tibetan Buddhist materials.

 Five Contemplations Dining Hall

 In the fall of 1982, the City of Ten Thousand Buddhas constructed the spacious Five Contemplations Dining Hall.
 It has an A-shaped frame of reinforced aluminum sheet metal, and there are over ten windows and skylights.
 The Dining Hall has ample natural lighting and natural ventilation.
-There is room for two thousand people to dine at the same time.
-It was built adjoining the original dining hall, and together the halls can accommodate 2500.
+There is room for one thousand people to dine at the same time.
+It was built adjoining the original dining hall, and

 Other buildings in the City include the Dharma Realm Buddhist University, the Hall of No Words, the Hall of the Source of the Way, the Great Compassion Court, the Joyous Giving House, the Tower of Blessings (a seniors’ center), the boys’ and girls’ elementary and secondary schools, and a vegetarian restaurant.
 In addition, there are Bodhi House, Horse Whinny House, Dragon Tree House, Unicorn House, Lion House, and other living quarters, which can together accommodate over a thousand people.